Polkas/ggcall/README.md

 with `patchwork` support

 ```
+# Add ggplot2 and patchwork as your package dependencies
 # copy paste the ggcall.R file to your own package R directory
 # copy paste the patchwork.R file to your own package R directory
 ```